 | A/B testing variants | Edge middleware or Server Islands |

-Combine static content collections with dynamic server-rendered sections.
+Combine static build collections with dynamic sections when the page shell is stable but some data must stay fresh.
 This pattern is similar to React Server Components, where you mix static and dynamic rendering:

 ---